Space Invaders Virtual Collection: Development and release

 Space Invaders Virtual Collection was released by Taito for the Virtual Boy in Japan on December 1, 1995.
 Development of the game was headed by director Toshiki Sakai, with programming done by Tatsuya Kitasawa and music composed by Fumito Tamayama.
-Tomohiro Nishikado, the creator of the original Space Invaders, is also credited for the arcade game ports.
+Tomohiro Nishikado, the creator of the original Space Invaders, is credited for the arcade game ports.
 Like all other titles for the Virtual Boy, it uses a red and black color scheme and 3D visual effects.

+In 2026, Space Invaders Virtual Collection will be added to the Nintendo Classics service, including in the west for the first time.
+The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
+The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.